R-nvim/R.nvim/tests/README.md

   a wrapper around Neovim in headless mode, tailored for running the test suite.
-- The `tests/run` script handles the setup and teardown of the test environment, including configuring `XDG` paths for Neovim, installing testing dependencies, and linking the project as a Neovim plugin within the test environment.
+- The `tests/run` script handles the setup and teardown of the test environment, including configuring `XDG` paths for Neovim, installing testing dependencies, and linking R.nvim as a Neovim plugin within the test environment.
 - The script automatically executes tests found in the test directory using Busted, a Lua testing framework, within the Neovim environment, allowing for testing of plugin functionality in a way that closely simulates actual usage.